Florida Registered Agent

 Business Address + Platinum Virtual Office ($500/ year):

 Our $500 per year Platinum Florida Virtual Office option is the total package.
-It includes everything offered by the best of our mail forwarding options—a secure online account, a unique suite number, and unlimited mail scans—but goes even further to include a real office lease and a second phone number for your business.
+It includes everything offered by the best of our mail forwarding options—a secure online account, a unique suite number, and unlimited mail scans—but goes even further to include a real office lease and an easy-to-use virtual phone line for your business.

 Florida Business Address FAQs